project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 > **_NOTE:_** In all of the commands listed in the following steps, replace
 > `ble-hci-number` with the Bluetooth hci integer value (for example, `0`) and
-> `ble-device-name` with the CHIP device name advertised over Bluetooth LE (for
+> `ble-device-name` with the Matter device name advertised over Bluetooth LE (for
 > example, `MatterLock`).

 1. Install the tool by following the